-- 1. All departments will incorporate complete streets principles into the plans, policies, guidelines, and other manuals, checklists, decision trees, rules, regulations, and programs as appropriate. - The Department of Public Works shall review all traffic control plans to ensure safe access is maintained for all users during special events and or construction activities per subsection 7-10.1, Traffic and Access, of the City of Fresno Standard Specifications and 210.01 Traffic Control Policies and Procedures. - 3.
-The Department of Public Works will review current design standards that apply to new roadway construction to ensure they reflect the best available design guidelines, and effectively implement complete streets. - 4.
-The Department of Public Works shall review all plans and policies when conducting routine maintenance projects (i.e. street resurfacing projects) to ensure the project reflects the designs and amenities of complete streets identified in the plans and policies to the extent possible considering exceptions outlined in this policy. - 5.
+- 1. Following Council passage, all departments will incorporate complete streets principles into the plans, policies, guidelines, and other manuals, checklists, decision trees, rules, regulations, and programs as appropriate. - The Department of Public Works shall review, on an ongoing basis, all traffic control plans to ensure safe access is maintained for all users during special events and or construction activities per subsection 7-10.1, Traffic and Access, of the City of Fresno Standard Specifications and 210.01 Traffic Control Policies and Procedures.

+- 3. The Department of Public Works will review, on an ongoing basis, current design standards that apply to new roadway construction to ensure they reflect the best available design guidelines, and effectively implement complete streets. - 4.
+The Department of Public Works shall review, on an ongoing basis, all plans and policies when conducting routine maintenance projects (i.e. street resurfacing projects) to ensure the project reflects the designs and amenities of complete streets identified in the plans and policies to the extent possible considering exceptions outlined in this policy. - 5.
 When available, the City Manager/Department Directors shall encourage staff professional development and training on non-motorized transportation issues through attending conferences, classes, webinars, and workshops.
 Complete streets training will also be provided during staff meetings on an annual basis. - 6.
 All current and potential future sources of funding for street improvements shall be identified and improvements recommended to support complete streets projects. - 7.
-The City Manager shall promote project coordination among departments and agencies with an interest in the activities that occur within the public right-of-way in order to better use fiscal resources.
+The City Manager shall promote project coordination among departments and agencies with an interest in the activities that occur within the public right-of-way in order to better use fiscal resources. - 8.
+An annual report shall be made to the City Council by the Public Works Department showing progress made implementing this policy as well as performance measures.
+Maps depicting current and planned complete streets projects shall be shown. - 9.
+The Public Works Department shall create a community engagement policy and procedure with specific strategies for when and how public engagement will occur and with whom.
+This policy should provide best practices, strategies and methods to meaningfully engage all residents, including those from disadvantaged or underrepresented communities. - 10.
+Each representative on the Bicycle and Pedestrian Advisory Committee (BPAC) shall meet, at a minimum, annually with their respective City Councilmember or Mayor, to discuss the needs and goals of each district.
+The BPAC representative will report these goals to the committee and staff at monthly BPAC meetings.